 - Reference was on the opposite side of the library from the computers, so using those books during projects would be inconvenient, and with Fiction next to the computers, students browsing for a book would distract students working at computers.
 Switching these 2 areas made a huge difference in accessing both, even though I substantially reduced the reference section in later years.

+Intellectual access also applies to our library book collection.
+Can your disabled students find relevant reading material?
 One excellent resource that helps school librarians increase intellectual access for students with disabilities is the American Library Association’s Schneider Family Book Award, which honors “an author or illustrator for a book that embodies an artistic expression of the disability experience for child and adolescent audiences.”
 There is a list of winners back to its inception in 2004, as well as a 9-page bibliography of books published between 2000 and 2008 about ‘the disability experience’.
 (From this site I learned 1 out of 7 Americans have a disability!)

 |2019 Winners & Honors for Teen, Middle School, and Young Children|

-A “WHEELCHAIR TOUR” OF THE SCHOOL LIBRARY
+TAKE A “DISABLED” TOUR OF YOUR SCHOOL LIBRARY